Note: any items listed as custom are modifications made by the

-- In general, the game week begins on Monday, with one game run each day from Monday through Thursday, with a doubleheader on Friday.
-No games will be played on Saturday or Sunday, unless it's a make-up game from earlier in the week.
+- In general, the game week begins on Sunday, with one game run each day from Sunday through Friday.
+No games will be played on Saturday unless it's a make-up game from earlier in the week.
 Deviations from this schedule will be posted by the league's commissioner.

-- Pitching rotations and manager profile changes are due by noon, on SATURDAY, before the first game of the week is played.
-Rotations will be locked for the next week of play after this.
+- Pitching rotations and manager profile changes are due by noon the day before the first game of the week is played.

 - Lineup and bullpen changes are due by midnight the day before games are played.

 - Accumulated statistics, standings, injuries, team rankings, and league leaders are posted after the last game played.

 - During the postseason:

 - A 25-man playoff roster must be submitted a day before the first game is played.
 Rosters may be modified between series but not during a playoff series.

 - Pitching rotations may be changed after the current rotation has run out.
 This league allows a 4-man rotation in the postseason.
 After the 4th game has been played, the rotation may be changed.